anish749/oncetask/docs/configuration.md

    - Use no retry for non-idempotent operations

 2. **Lease Duration**:
-   - Set to 2-3x typical execution time
+   - Set to 2-3x typical execution time to avoid timeouts
    - Account for retries within the lease period
    - Balance recovery speed vs unnecessary retries
+   - Remember it acts as a timeout - tasks exceeding it will be interrupted

 3. **Concurrency**:
    - Start with 1 and increase based on monitoring